 Anyone who cuts down, uproots, tops, lops, wilfully destroys or damages a tree in a Conservation Area may be guilty of an offence.
 The penalties for such an offence are the same as those for contravening a TPO.
 The maximum fines in a Magistrates Court are £20,000 for destroying a tree and £2,500 for works carried without consent which do not destroy the tree.

 Trees located on private land within a Conservation Area are not owned by the Authority, nor is the Authority responsible for their safety or cost of maintenance.

 Further guidance can be found on the National Planning Policy Guidance here.

-For more information contact Local Plans on 01536 464179 or by email to firstname.lastname@example.org
+For more information contact Planning Services on 01536 464158 or by email to firstname.lastname@example.org